naman-madaan-cybersec/PortSwigger-Labs/01-Reflected-XSS/README.md

 ## Exploitation Steps

+In this after analysing i tried a html script with a alert in it.

 ![](2026-05-02-14-14-45.png)

-In this after analysing i tried a html script with a alert in it.
+This alert pop up shows that this site is vulnerable to reflected xss as whatever code we are writing in the search bar it simply pop up in a site

 ![](2026-05-02-14-16-58.png)

 ## Proof of Completion

-This alert pop up shows that this site is vulnerable to reflected xss as whatever code we are writing in the search bar it simply pop up in a site
+Lab is solved.

 ![](2026-05-02-14-22-40.png)